vsch/idea-multimarkdown/README.md

 ### Two tier model

-1. Previewing and syntax highlighting functionality with a split editor is available in the Basic open source edition.
-Intended for mostly previewing markdown documents and unaided editing.
-Wiki link refactoring and completions are also available in the basic edition to ease the task of wiki maintenance.
+1. Previewing, syntax highlighting, basic editing functionality with link completions with split editor preview is available in the basic open source edition.
+Intended for mostly previewing and editing of markdown documents without full document format.

-2. Advanced features used for creating and maintaining markdown documents: refactoring, find usages, validation, auto formatting and HTML page customizations are only available in the Enhanced licensed version.
+2. Advanced features used for creating and maintaining markdown documents: refactoring, find usages, validation and auto formatting are only available in the Enhanced licensed version.
    15-day free trial licenses are available from [Markdown Navigator] page on my website.

 Release Road Map
 ----------------